-3/10/2012: Spring is around the corner, so start planning for your herb garden.
-You don't need much space--see my garden above.
-Think about what you like to use for cooking, drinking teas, and healing and then draw up a map of how each plant will fit.
+2/15/2015 Spring is around the corner, so start planning for your herb garden.
+You don't need much space--see the small garden above.
+Think about what you like to use for cooking, drinking teas, and healing and then make a list of herbs and draw up a map of how each plant will fit.
+Consider the areas you want to plant in your yard or garden and watch the sun as it travels across the areas.
+Research the amount of sunlight and moisture needed and plan accordingly.
+As you draw your map think about varying heights and placement, and moist and dry soil.

 Most importantly, have fun planting, watching the herbs grow, enjoying their beauty, and feeling the connection to Mother Earth.
 So get started!